 Personally, I love the boho-print tops and tote bags, the colorful quilts and the various types of wooden carvings that can be used to display at home.
-My boyfriend meanwhile was charmed with a set of intricately designed chess set featuring figures from the Hindu mythology.
+My boyfriend meanwhile was charmed with an intricately designed chess set featuring figures from Hindu mythology.

-Visiting the Ubud Art Market is a must if you love shopping or even if you just want to know more about the products of the island.
-Bali is a beautiful place in Indonesia and this reflects in the aesthetics of the goods sold in the art market.
+Visiting the Ubud Art Market is a must if you love shopping or just want to know more about the island’s products.
+Bali is a beautiful place in Indonesia and reflects in the aesthetics of the goods sold in the art market.

 The Ubud Art Market is located at Jalan Raya Ubud No. 35, just opposite the Royal Ubud Palace.
 It is open daily from 6 am to 6 pm.